haxsaw/actuator/README.md

 ##<a name="inframodels">Infra models</a>

-Although the namespace model is the one that is central to the models in actuator, it
+Although the namespace model is the one that is most central in actuator, it actually helps to start with the infra model as it not only is a little more accessible, but building an infra model first can yield immediate benefits.
+The infra model describes all the dynmaically provisionable infra components and describes how they relate to each other.
+The model can define groups of components and components that can be repeated an arbitrary number of times, allowing them to be nested in very complex configurations.

 ### <a name="simple_openstack_example">A simple Openstack example</a>
 The best place to start is to develop a model that can be used provision the infrastructure for a system.
 An infrastructure model is defined by creating a class that describes the infra in a declarative fashion.
 This example will use components built the [Openstack](http://www.openstack.org/) binding to actuator.